| Little Willow ( @ 2008-04-19 12:27:00 |

 The Gallagher Girls books by Ally Carter

 - For ages 10 and up.
 Gallagher Academy is a private school for girls who are educated and trained to become spies.
 These stories are cute, clean, and funny.
-Read more about the books.
-The series so far:
+The series contains six books:

 -- I'd Tell You I'd Love You, But Then I'd Have to Kill You